edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-azure.md

 Then configure the virtual machine in the creation wizard.

-!> Important: For EdgelessDB to work properly on Microsoft Azure, you must choose a [DCsv2 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series) virtual machine.
-This guarantees that your virtual machine supports Intel SGX.
+!> Important: For EdgelessDB to work properly on Microsoft Azure, you must choose a VM size that has an Intel® SGX® CPU.
+There are currently two VM sizes that we recommend: The new [DCsv3 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) powered by Intel® Xeon® (Ice Lake), and the older [DCsv2 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series).

-Create the resource group for your machine in [one of the regions](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) where the DCsv2 series is available.
+Create the resource group for your machine in [one of the regions](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) where the DCsv3/DCsv2 series is available.

 The value for the `Virtual machine name` can be freely selected.
 The value for the `Username` **must** be set to _edb_.